-- 4.6 For consumers who received measures after the compliance period, this partial mitigation had a material impact on consumers, who experienced a particularly cold winter during the months of January to March 2013, with average temperatures below the long-term average from 1981 to 2010. - 4.7 During that cold winter, domestic consumers used more gas than during either of the previous two winters. - 4.8 As InterGen did not fully deliver its obligation, other consumers have not benefitted from the energy savings which these measures would have attracted.
-This will have had a material impact on those consumers who have not received measures in the 22 months after the compliance period and for whom the impact is therefore ongoing due to InterGen's failure to take any steps to install these measures. - 4.9 Had InterGen met its obligation by December 2012, more households would have benefited from energy efficiency measures under CESP on time.
+- 4.9 Had InterGen met its obligation by December 2012, more households would have benefited from energy efficiency measures under CESP on time.
 These households were also more likely to have been living on a low income than the average household in Great Britain, because CESP was targeted at low income areas.
-The Authority estimates the following numbers of households have suffered detriment: - a) for schemes where InterGen installed measures by 31 May 2013 by way of mitigation action, the Authority estimates in the order of 2,200 households would have benefitted earlier; - b) in respect of the carbon shortfall of 203,276 tCO2, Ofgem estimates in the order of 1,550 households would have benefited from insulation and heating measures under CESP had the shortfall been met. - 4.10 Further, the Authority has considered whether non-compliance has damaged the interests of other market participants who complied with CESP.
-The Authority considers the evidence to be inconclusive but notes that the case does not turn on this point.
+The Authority estimates the following numbers of households have suffered detriment: - a) for schemes where InterGen installed measures by 31 May 2013 by way of mitigation action, the Authority estimates in the order of 2,200 households would have benefitted earlier; - b) in respect of the carbon shortfall of 203,276 tCO2, Ofgem estimates in the order of 1,550 households would have benefited from insulation and heating measures under CESP had the shortfall been met. - 4.10 Further, the Authority considered whether non-compliance damaged the interests of other market participants who complied with CESP.
+The Authority considered the evidence to be inconclusive but noted that the case does not turn on this point.